• Skip to primary navigation

 Image of single use plastic bottles and straws on a beach

-Did you know plastic has even been found in the Mariana Trench?
-The Mariana Trench is the deepest point on Earth so this is VERY bad news.
+Plastic has even been found in the Mariana Trench.
+The Mariana Trench is the deepest point on Earth, so this is VERY bad news.

 Turtle with a plastic bag in its mouth